Westminster Learning and Teaching Excellence Awards

 The University of Westminster Learning and Teaching Excellence Awards recognise and reward individuals and teams who have made a positive impact on the quality of students’ learning experiences at the University.
 Awards are available for both staff and students.

-For 2017/2018 there are general awards, as well as specific categories of awards including:
+For the 2017/2018 academic year there were 6 individual awards and 4 team awards.
+These included general awards, as well as specific categories of awards for:

 - Sustained excellence